charlottedaumal/social-ants/README.md

-# Les Fourmis : Simulation d'un Système Auto-Organisé
+# The Ants: A Simulation of an Auto-Organized System

 **Authors:** Charlotte Daumal & Clemence Kiehl
 **Context:** This project was completed as part of the *Programmation Orienté Objet* course taught by Prof. Jamila Sam at EPFL